Privacy Rights Clearinghouse

 How are mobile devices used to track you in retail stores?

 Most mobile devices (including smartphones and many wearable devices) emit a Wi-Fi MAC Address and a Bluetooth address.
 Your MAC address is a unique 12-digit string of letters and numbers assigned to your phone or device.
 Retailers can use either their existing Wi-Fi or sensors placed throughout the store to detect your device's MAC address.
 This practice is known as Mobile Location Analytics (MLA) technology.

 iPhones equipped with iOS 7 or later include iBeacon , a microlocation feature that can provide very accurate location information to retailers which may be used to track and target consumers. iBeacons send out messages to sensors inside your mobile device and are able to track a person's location within 6 meters.
 Other store sensors can provide similar tracking infornation for smartphones that do not have iBeacon technology.

-Many consumers are expressing concern over retailers' tracking practices.
+Many shoppers are expressing concern over retailers' tracking practices.
 In response, the retailer Nordstrom discontinued the use of this mobile device tracking technology because of customer complaints.
 However, some shopping malls and other retailers continue to use this technology .

 The Future of Privacy Forum (FPF) is working with a group of leading technology companies to develop best practices for retail location analytics.
 These companies (including Euclid, WirelessWERX, Mexia Interactive and ShopperTrak), generate location reports by recognizing the Wi-Fi or Bluetooth MAC addresses of mobile devices as they interact with store Wi-Fi networks.

 For an interesting discussion of the latest technology related to loyalty programs and in-store purchases, read My Phone at Your Service .
 You can learn more about the technical aspects of retail tracking by reading Privacy Trade-offs in Retail Tracking .